stonepros/stone/doc/rados/operations/change-mon-elections.rst

 the connectivity election mode.
 You can examine the scores a monitor has by running ::

-  ceph daemon mon.{name} connection scores dump
+  stone daemon mon.{name} connection scores dump

 Scores for individual connections range from 0-1 inclusive, and also include whether the connection is considered alive or dead (determined by